ebi-gdp/infra/README.md

 ### Reserve IP addresses

+> [!TIP]
+> Ignore this section unless you destroyed or released the existing addresses in GCP

-IP addresses aren't managed by the code here because updating DNS records is currently a manual process.
-Instead, the templates assume that the addresses have been created already:
+* IP addresses aren't managed by the code here because updating DNS records is a manual process (you have to raise a SNOW request).
+* Instead, the templates assume that the addresses have been created already:

 ```
 $ gcloud compute addresses create static-site-lb-ip --project=${PROJECT_ID} --global
 $ gcloud compute addresses create calculation-service-static-ip --project=${PROJECT_ID} --global
 ```

-These IP addresses are defined in `data.tf` for each environment.
+* These IP addresses are defined in `data.tf` for each environment directory.
 This means that tofu won't modify them: it has read only access.

 ```mermaid
 flowchart TD